-The program honors the memory of USC Distinguished University Professor, Warren G. Bennis, an internationally recognized authority on leadership, who served as advisor to several U.S. Presidents and mentored countless students during his distinguished thirty-five year career at USC.
+The program honors the memory of USC Distinguished Professor Warren G. Bennis, an internationally recognized authority on leadership, who served as adviser to several U.S. presidents and mentored countless students during his distinguished 35-year career at USC.
 Learn more about Dr. Bennis here.

-In Spring 2016, the inaugural cohort of seventeen Bennis Scholars was chosen to participate in a two-year program that spans their junior and senior years.
-The program provides a variety of developmental activities intended to prepare students for leadership roles in whatever professional fields they eventually choose to enter.
+The Bennis Scholars program provides a variety of developmental activities intended to prepare students for leadership roles in whatever professional fields they choose to enter.
 These activities will include:

-In particular such experience-based activities are designed to develop life-long commitment to community service and to hone the skills required for ethical leadership.
+In particular, such experience-based activities are designed to develop life-long commitment to community service and to hone the skills required for leadership.

-The program invites applications from current USC undergraduates who are second-semester sophomores in majors from all university departments, divisions, and schools, and who have at least a 3.60 cumulative G.P.A.
+The program invites applications from current USC undergraduates who are second-semester sophomores in majors from all university departments, divisions, and schools, and who have at least a 3.5 cumulative GPA.

 While academic achievement is the baseline requirement, Bennis Scholars ultimately will be chosen based on their moral force of character and instinct to lead on behalf of others.
 The program is intended for students who display intellectual curiosity beyond their major fields of study, and who are willing to engage in socially important endeavors that require risk-taking and development of new skills.

-A selection committee will evaluate the applications and invite the most qualified candidates for individual interviews prior to Spring Break.
-Candidates will then be invited to a final group interview round after Spring Break.
-The Office of the Provost will announce the names of the students to be designated as Warren Bennis Scholars by early April.
+A selection committee will evaluate the applications and invite the most qualified candidates for individual interviews in March.
+Candidates moving on to the next round will then be invited to a final group interview.
+Candidates selected for the sixth cohort of Warren Bennis Scholars will be notified in April.

 Graduating with Honors

-Scholars who successfully complete the program will receive four units of academic credit, public acknowledgment at graduation, an honors notation on their official University transcript, and a special medallion to commemorate their achievement.
+Scholars who successfully complete the program will receive four units of academic credit, public acknowledgment at graduation, and an honors notation on their official University transcript.